Chlorinated Paraffins

 Sweden (KemI/Elsäkerhetsverket) Reports Air Purifiers Exceeding Ozone Emission Limits

-Swedish authorities have reported significant non-compliance in air purifiers, including excessive ozone emissions, restricted hazardous substances, and electrical safety failures.
-Manufacturers must tighten controls on ozone by-product testing and supply chain substance compliance to avoid sales bans and mandatory recalls under intensifying EU market surveillance.
+Swedish authorities have reported widespread non-compliance in air purifiers, including excessive ozone emissions, restricted hazardous substances, and critical electrical safety failures.
+Manufacturers must prioritize ozone by-product testing and supply chain chemical controls to mitigate the risk of sales bans, mandatory recalls, and intensifying EU-wide market surveillance.

 Japan Publishes Consultation Results On CSCL Measures For Chlorpyrifos, MCCP And Long-Chain PFCAs